Latest posts by Laura Cyples

 Being concise is key when writing your Meta description, so make each word count and include a powerful call to action.

-As well making sure your description is compelling and persuasive, you’ll need to weave in your keyword phrase.
+As well as making sure your description is compelling and persuasive, you’ll need to weave in your keyword phrase.
 This optimises your Meta description and helps to strengthen your on-page SEO.

 So, by using long-tail keywords, writing great titles, including internal links, crafting strong Meta descriptions and producing long-form content, you’ll boost your organic SEO and get found more easily online.